 A typical Waldorf preschool or kindergarten will have slots for free play, artistic work, practical tasks, and outdoor time.
 These classrooms resemble a home-like setting and use toys made of natural materials.
 These toys soothe and stimulate a child’s senses, focus on their imagination, and enrich their emotional life.
+In Waldorf schools, there is a definite emphasis on imaginative and pretend play.
 Some specific features of Waldorf toys include:

 1. They are made of natural material - Waldorf toys are created to nourish a child’s senses.
 While mass-manufactured plastic toys can feel cold and impersonal, a handcrafted wooden toy or hand-woven doll can be soothing, comforting, and will make a child feel loved.

 2. Waldorf toys are beautiful - Waldorf philosophy believes that aesthetically pleasing toys will enrich a child’s sense of life.
 So these toys have lovely, thoughtful designs and rich, organic colours.

 3. They are minimally designed - Waldorf toys are simple and open-ended so that there is room for children to use their imagination and explore.
 For example, the facial features on our Waldorf doll are kept minimal to encourage children to think of it in different scenarios, use their own experiences, and design their play.

 4. Waldorf toys bring consciousness to play - Be it a kitchen set or a Waldorf doll, these toys are created to help a child understand the world around them by engaging in pretend play with purpose, care, and empathy.

 shumee’s Waldorf-inspired toys